 Some program highlights may include: exposure to facets of the State Homeland Security and preparedness mission; interact with senior government officials and various government agencies; receive training and career development opportunities; have the opportunity to earn college credits, gain valuable work experience, and brief STAC and Homeland Security officials on the work they did over the course of the internship.
 STAC interns are successful - all of our interns who have completed the program advanced to their respective "next levels" - whether academic or professional.
 Successful STAC interns boast improved critical thinking, reading, writing, and presentation skills, leaving the program with a sense of personal and professional accomplishment.

-Due to the COVID-19 pandemic, the STAC Summer 2020 Homeland Security Internship Program has been canceled.
-The program will likely resume in 2021.
+Due to the COVID-19 pandemic, the Summer 2021 Cal OES Homeland Security Division Internship Program has been canceled.
+Please check back in 2022 for the next opportunity.

 Individuals who are at least 18 years old with a desire to learn about Cal OES and are able to work at least 20 hours per week through the duration of the internship program.